Short looping studio video of Lian Li coding.

 Project constraints

-• • One-person project (strategy, design, build, QA)
+• • One-person project (strategy, design, build, QA).

-• • Tone needed to feel client-ready, not overly salesy
+• • Tone needed to feel relevant.

 Design constraints

-• • Mobile-first: reduce effort and avoid dense layouts
+• • Mobile-first: reduce effort and avoid dense layouts.

 About the author